 For seven seasons, Plaza played underachieving assistant “April Ludgate” on the Emmy®-nominated comedy series Parks and Recreation, alongside co-stars Amy Poehler, Nick Offerman and Chris Pratt.
 Plaza’s performance garnered her a 2014 American Comedy Award nomination for Best Comedy Supporting Actress and Imagen Award nominations for Best Supporting Actress/Television in 2010, 2012, 2013 and 2014.

-She starred in Colin Trevorrow’s critically acclaimed feature Safety Not Guaranteed opposite Mark Duplass and Jake Johnson.
-The film, produced by Jay and Mark Duplass, premiered at the 2012 Sundance Film Festival and received the 2013 Independent Spirit Award for “Best First Screenplay” and a nomination for “Best First Feature.”
-For her performance in the film, Plaza won the 2012 ALMA Award for “Favorite Movie Actress - Comedy/Musical” and the cast was nominated for a Gotham Independent Film Award for “Best Ensemble.”
+She starred in Colin Trevorrow’s celebrated debut feature Safety Not Guaranteed opposite Mark Duplass and Jake Johnson.
+The film, produced by Jay and Mark Duplass, premiered at the 2012 Sundance Film Festival and received the 2013 Film Independent Spirit Award for Best First Screenplay and a nomination for Best First Feature.
+For her performance in the film, Plaza won the 2012 ALMA Award for Favorite Movie Actress - Comedy/Musical.

 Other film credits include Jeff Baena’s The Little Hours (producer) and Life After Beth, An Evening with Beverly Luff Linn, Mike and Dave Need Wedding Dates, Ned Rifle, The To Do List, Damsels in Distress, Edgar Wright's Scott Pilgrim vs. the World and Judd Apatow's Funny People.